Free Things to See & Do in Naples, Marco Island & the Everglades

 Take part in free ranger-led swamp walks, canoe and bicycle trips during the winter season at Big Cypress National Preserve near Everglades City.
 Call ahead for reservations.

-Watch for black bear, Florida panther, deer, birds, butterflies, raccoon and other wildlife while taking a scenic drive along Janes Scenic Drive, Turner River Road and Loop Road near Everglades City.
+Watch for black bears, Florida panthers, deer, birds, butterflies, raccoons, and other wildlife while taking a scenic drive along Janes Scenic Drive, Turner River Road and Loop Road near Everglades City.

 Canoe (or Kayak) the Turner River